Diabetes foot care

 There is more chance of getting diabetes foot problems if:

-Everyone with diabetes should have a foot check once a year with your doctor or healthcare provider.
+Everyone with diabetes should have a foot check once a year with your GP, practice nurse or other healthcare provider.
 They will look at your feet, check the sensations (feelings) and pulses in your feet.

-If you have been told you have a high risk of diabetic foot disease, you should get your feet checked every time you see your healthcare provider.
+If you have been told you have a higher risk of diabetic foot disease, you should get your feet checked every time you see your healthcare provider.
+You should also be referred to a podiatrist (foot specialist) for further foot checks and foot care.

 Looking after your feet involves checking them every day, caring for them properly and wearing proper shoes.
 You should also avoid doing things that could damage your feet.